nagaraj-real/react-ssr-hydrate/README.md

-.

 ## Available Scripts

 In the project directory, you can run:

 ### `npm start`

-Runs the app in the development mode.\
+Runs the app in development mode.\
 Open [http://localhost:3001/home](http://localhost:3001/home) to view it in your browser.

-## React Sever Side Rendering
+## React Server-Side Rendering

-All components in this App are rendered on the server side.
-Hence, we do not need any Javascript to be enabled on browser to run this App.
-Node Streaming is used to deliver the html content to the browser.
+All components are rendered on the server side.
+Hence, we do not need Javascript to be enabled on a browser to run this App.
+Node Streaming is used to deliver the HTML content to the browser.
-The main goal of this App is to showcase how suspense can be used in the current and expermimental(Canary) versions of react.
+The main goal of this App is to showcase how suspense can be used in the current/experimental (Canary) versions of React.

-# API
+## API

 We are using JSON placeholder APIs for this demo.
-A delay of 5000ms is forced on these APIs to trigger suspense and show loading state.
+A delay of 5000ms is forced on these APIs to trigger suspense and show a loading state.

 https://jsonplaceholder.typicode.com/todos/${id}/?_delay=5000

-# React 18 Suspense
+## React 18 Suspense

-In the current stable release, the only way to trigger a suspense is to throw a promise.
+In the current stable release, the only way to trigger suspense is to throw a promise.
-This will cause the component to get unmounted and mounted again once promise is resolved.
+This will cause the component to get unmounted and mounted again once the promise is resolved.
-To achieve this, we are using a HOC 'withSuspensePromise' which accepts a promise, throws it and tries to resolve.
-The component passed in is decorated with result or error.
+To achieve this, we are using a HOC 'withSuspensePromise' which accepts a promise, throws it, and tries to resolve it.
+The component passed in is decorated with a result or error.

 Refer AsyncPost component.